About the Service Police Records

 Vulnerable Sector Verification is used to determine the possible existence of a criminal record and/or a sexual offence conviction for which an individual has received a pardon.
 With recent changes made by the RCMP in this search, it will result in more individuals having to submit fingerprints to the RCMP National Repository of Criminal Records to complete the verification.
 For a further explanation visit the RCMP Website at www.rcmp-grc.gc.ca follow the link under Vulnerable Sector Verification www.rcmp-grc.gc.ca/cr-cj/vulner.

 The Winnipeg Police Service can only complete a Vulnerable Sector Screening for residents of the City of Winnipeg.
+You must have ID that shows Winnipeg as your permenent residence.
 If you are a non-resident of the City of Winnipeg, you must make this application to the police service that is responsible for policing in your jurisdiction.

 When receiving a Criminal Record Search Certificate, ensure you see an original form with a colored validation sticker adhered to the top right-hand corner, before photocopies are taken.